 My Summertime Natural First Aid Kit

-Aloe Vera- this gel calms the skin and eliminates irritation, it also has anti-inflammatory qualities and promotes healing.
-Rich in antioxidants and beneficial vitamins, it will help regenerate skin faster and more efficiently than mainstream topical gels.
+Aloe Vera Gel is so calming for the skin.
+It eliminates irritation, has anti-inflammatory qualities, and promotes healing.
+Rich in antioxidants and beneficial vitamins, it will help regenerate cells faster and more efficiently than mainstream topical gels.
 Plus, you can use it for blisters and smaller burns, too.

-Activated Charcoal- I love activated charcoal for its toxin-drawing qualities.
-We find it extremely effective for painful bug bites and bee stings (mix some powder with coconut oil).
-You can also take in capsule form for almost any sort of digestive upset (gas, upset stomach, food poisoning, diarrhea, etc.).
-For adults, we swallow two capsules with water.
-For kids, we crack open a capsule into a spoonful of raw honey or applesauce to make the medicine go down.
-Country Life Natural Activated Charcoal
+Activated Charcoal is one of my favorites for its toxin-drawing qualities.
+We find it extremely effective for painful bug bites and bee stings; mix some powder with coconut oil to apply directly.
+You can also take it in capsule form for almost any sort of digestive upset—gas, unsettled stomach, food poisoning, diarrhea, etc. For adults, we swallow two capsules with water.
+For kids, we crack open a capsule and mix the contents into a spoonful of raw honey or applesauce to “help the medicine go down”.

-Other oils that are a handy remedy to keep with you at all times:
+Other oils that are handy to keep with you at all times:

 Peppermint - for digestion, headaches, motion sickness, seasonal threats, and cooling (for over-heated bodies)

-Lavender - for relaxation/calm, difficulty falling asleep, applying directly to burns (both sunburns and from fire/hot water), insect bites.
+Lavender - for relaxation/calm, difficulty falling asleep, direct application to burns (both sunburns and from fire/hot water), and insect bites.

-Tea Tree essential oil - I use as a scratch cleanser (mixed with water), for rashes and skin soothing, cleaning/disinfecting while camping.
+Tea Tree - for cleaning scratches (mixed with water before applying to skin), for rashes and skin soothing, and for cleaning/disinfecting while camping.

-Eucalyptus essential oil - I keep on hand for respiratory type problems.
-We use eucalyptus herb in a face steam for congestion or sinus troubles and or the essential oil can be diluted with coconut oil or olive oil and be applied externally to the feet and chest to help open nasal passageways.
+Eucalyptus - for respiratory challenges.
+We use eucalyptus in a face steam for congestion or sinus troubles.
+You can also dilute the essential oil with coconut oil or olive oil and apply it externally to the feet and chest to help open nasal passageways.

-Coconut oil - I can never say enough about Coconut Oil and I really do use it for everything!
+Coconut Oil - I can never say enough about coconut oil; I really do use it for everything!
 From skin salve, to diaper cream, to makeup remover, to antifungal treatment.
-I keep some in the first aid kit to add to essential oils, to take internally, to use to apply tinctures and help absorption externally and for dry skin and chapped lips.
+I always keep some in the first aid kit to add to essential oils, to take internally, to use when applying tinctures, to help absorption of essential oils applied externally, and for dry skin and chapped lips.